giorgiaBertacchini/MLOps-DevelopPhase/README.md

 :books: *Theory: versioning is essential to reproduce the experiments.
 Reproducibility in MLOps also involves the ability to easily rerun the exact same experiment.*

-Ad data versioning managenet tool is used [DVC](https://dvc.org/doc).
-This provide to handle large files, data sets, machine learning models, and metrics.
+Ad data versioning management tool is used [DVC](https://dvc.org/doc).
+This provides a way to handle large files, data sets, machine learning models, and metrics.

 ### 02 Structure